-Located at Metropole (near Inox), we arrived in time for lunch, by 1.30pm or so.
-It is quite spacious and even has space for a DJ console.
+Flambos Brewpub is located at the Metropole Building, next to Inox.
 Considering it was a weekend, the place seemed largely unoccupied, except for one large group (almost 20) of firang students.
 We settled down to have a look at the menu, and that was when the surprises began.

 There was also no drinks menu, though we did see beer and other spirits on the shelves.
 Maybe they were still in the process of obtaining a licence?
 Either way, it was dumb not to have a drinks menu.
 We decided to start with beer, and were told there were just two types available – Kingfisher Regular pint and Kingfisher Ultra, that’s it.
 We chose Ultra.

 Just when we had decided on the starters, the steward came over and requested for the brunch menu sheet, saying he would bring it back in just five minutes.
-We asked if the restaurant had just ONE print out of the brunch menu, which left him feeling pretty sheepish, and us, flabbergasted.
+We asked if the restaurant had just ONE print out of the brunch menu, which left him feeling pretty sheepish as he nodded, and us, flabbergasted.

 After the sheet was brought back, we ordered a ‘Warm Chicken & Pomegranate Salad’ and ‘Tomato & Glass Noodle Seafood Salad’.
 Have to say in terms of taste and size of the serving, the former totally trumped the latter.
 Also, Basa seems to be the preferred choice of fish to serve at most places these days.

 Another friend joined in and ordered the chicken soup, which we’d given a miss to, and seemed to like it.

 We continued with beer rather than try out any of the other drinks on offer and ordered the main course.
 The items on that sheet were printed in such a random and haphazard manner that some of the items which looked interesting were actually pizzas!